ros-navigation/docs.nav2.org/migration/Iron.rst

 In this `PR #3787 <https://github.com/ros-planning/navigation2/pull/3787>`_ the timeout for action server's result was exposed in all nodes having action servers.
 This is because in this `PR #1012 <https://github.com/ros2/rcl/pull/1012>`_ in rclc a change was introduced which makes action servers discard a goal handle if the result is not produced within 10 seconds, when the default was set to 15 minutes before.
-Since actions in Nav2 may take more than 10 seconds to complete, the user has now the ability to set this value through the ``action_server_result_timeout`` parameter, which defaults to 15 minutes in the ``bt_navigators`` and ``waypoint_follower`` and to 10 seconds in all other nodes.
+Since some actions in Nav2 may take more than 10 seconds to complete, the user has now the ability to set this value through the ``action_server_result_timeout`` parameter, which defaults to 15 minutes in the ``bt_navigators`` and ``waypoint_follower`` and to 10 seconds in all other nodes.